Small Groups 2013-2014

 - Past participant

 Discover the essential skills that have helped tens of thousand create and sustain successful relationships that are an ongoing source of love, pleasure and happiness through a program called PAIRS Essentials.
 The workshop is held in Lower Lance Hall with brief lectures followed by strong emphasis on practical, easy to use relationship building tools through interactive exercises with your partner.

-For couples in any stage of a relationship: Married, Life Partners, Dating, Engaged, Cohabitating, Separated.
-Last day to register is Sunday, Jan.
-27, 2013
+For couples in any stage of a relationship: Married, Life Partners, Dating, Engaged, Cohabiting, .

 Whether you are new to Circular or you have been a part of our church community for a while, chances are there are still many faces you don't know and not enough opportunities to get to know them!
 If you crave developing deeper connections and a greater sense of intimacy and community, Covenant Group is for you!
-This small group of 8-12 people will be meeting on the first Wednesday evening of every month from 6-7 pm starting March 6 (concurrently with the theology book group, child care and youth activities).
-Group members will be asked to covenant together to meet once a month until September (when new groups will be formed).
-This group will be a place for spiritual exploration and growth, where participants are encouraged and supported in the sharing of stories, experiences, ideas and feelings around common themes.
-Some of these themes include Community, Learning from Failure, Deep Listening, Forgiveness, Gratitude, Prayer, Jesus, the Sacred, Living Simply, etc. Group members will be asked to covenant together to meet once a month until September (when new groups will be formed).
-Please consider being a part of our first Covenant Group!
+These small groups will comprise of 8-12 people and will meet at various times.
+Group members will be asked to covenant together to meet once a month for the year.
+The groups will be a place for spiritual exploration and growth, where participants are encouraged and supported in the sharing of stories, experiences, ideas and feelings around common themes.
+Some of these themes include Community, Learning from Failure, Deep Listening, Forgiveness, Gratitude, Prayer, Jesus, the Sacred, Living Simply, etc. Please consider facilitating or being a part of a Covenant Group!

 There is always an opportunity to start a new small group!
-If you are interested in leading a new group either this Fall or in the new year, please contact Evelyn Oliveira.
+If you are interested in leading a new group at any time, please contact Evelyn Oliveira.